hengwai26/pxjstore-api/README.md

   S3:
   [x] How to deploy a bucket ?
+    - refer to cloud formation template.

-  [ ] How to upload an object to s3 ?
+  [x] How to upload an object to s3 ?
+    - refer to aws-sdk/s3 client side.
+    - use s3.putObject method.
+    - if frontend unable to use aws-sdk. backend prepare api endpoint to accept object as buffer then upload to s3.

-  [ ] How to fetch an object In s3 ?
+  [x] How to fetch an object In s3 ?
+    - use s3.getObject

-  [ ] How to fetch all objects in a “folder” ?
+  [x] How to fetch all objects in a “folder” ?
+    - use s3.listObject
+    - remember to include "folder path" inside your key.

-  [ ] How to delete an object in s3?
+  [x] How to delete an object in s3?
+    - s3.deleteObjects

-  [ ] How to copy object from one key to another key?
+  [x] How to copy object from one key to another key?
+    - use s3.copyObject

-  [ ] How to copy object from one bucket to another?
+  [x] How to copy object from one bucket to another?
+    - use s3.copyObject. provide copy source and key.

-  [ ] How to use presigned post url for upload ?
+  [x] How to use presigned post url for upload ?
+    - s3.createPresignedPost (need to look more into this)

-  [ ] How to generate signed url for object ?
+  [x] How to generate signed url for object ?
+    - s3.getSignedUrl
+    - s3.getSignedUrlPromise

-  [ ] How to set up trigger function for s3 onCreate?
+  [x] How to set up trigger function for s3 onCreate?
+    - setup inside serverless function
+    - under events, regiester s3 object and set event to s3:ObjectCreated:*

-  [ ] How to read s3 event from lambda ?
+  [x] How to read s3 event from lambda ?
+    - Records attribute will append inside event object

-  [ ] How to get key from event?
+  [x] How to get key from event?
+    - event.Records[0].s3.object.key

-  [ ] How to get object size from event?
+  [x] How to get object size from event?
+    - event.Records[0].s3.object.size